zapier/visual-builder/docs/_build/fields/dynamic-dropdowns.md

 # Use dynamic dropdowns in Zapier Platform CLI

 API endpoints sometimes require clients to specify a parent object in order to create or access the child resources.
-For instance, accessing the tasts in a project, or specifying a spreadsheet ID in order to retrieve its worksheets.
-Since people don’t speak in auto-incremented ID’s, it is necessary that Zapier offer a simple way to select that parent using human readable handles.
+For instance, accessing the tasks in a project, or specifying a spreadsheet ID in order to retrieve its worksheets.
+Since people don’t speak in auto-incremented IDs, it is necessary that Zapier offer a simple way to select that parent using human readable handles.

 Zapier does that with a dropdown that is populated by making a live API call to fetch a list of parent objects.
 We call these special dropdowns “dynamic dropdowns.”